azhang03/data-science-chess-analysis/README.md

 - Scraping of only Stockfish-analyzed Lichess matches
 - Scraping centipawn info (for mistake and performance analysis based on elo)
 - Training

+### FinalPaper.pdf
+A comprehensive paper on the entire project and methods.